 Cuarón’s Influences & Favorite Films

 During a 2014 interview with Variety, Cuarón stated that during film school, “I was in love with Coppola, Spielberg and Scorsese, and films from the 1950s, plus Billy Wilder, Lubitsch and John Ford.”
+Similarly, during a 2014 interview with The New York Times, Cuarón stated that in addition to the foregoing filmmakers, he admires the work of Bresson, Murnau, Tanner, and Kubrick.
 The following list is a selection of notable films from these filmmakers.

 If you are unfamiliar with any of Cuarón’s films, we strongly recommend checking out the following: